-“The thing is, the vaccine doesn’t necessarily prevent it from happening,” DeChambeau said this morning at TPC Southwind following his round at the World Golf Championships-FEDEX St. Jude Invitational.
+“The thing is, the vaccine doesn’t necessarily prevent it from happening,” said DeChambeau, per Golf Week.
 “I’m young enough.
 I’d rather give (the vaccine) to people who need it.
 I don’t need it.
 I’m healthy.
 I’m a young individual who will continue to be healthy and continue to work on my health.”

-“I don’t think that taking the vaccine away from somebody who could need it is a good thing for me.
-Like my dad, he got it early on because of his status, being a diabetic,” DeChambeau said.
-“Now, over the course of time, if they really, really mainstream the vaccine and everything is vetted out, I won’t have an issue.”
+DeChambeau, who's competing in the World Golf Championships-FedEx St. Jude Invitational this weekend, seems unlikely to reconsider getting vaccinated until more information is available: “I don’t think that taking the vaccine away from somebody who could need it is a good thing for me.
+Like my dad.
+He got it early on because of his status, being a diabetic," he said.
+"Now, over the course of time, if they really, really mainstream (the vaccine) and everything is vetted out, I won’t have an issue.”